Posts

 Lava Lamp Sensory Bags (Easy Oil & Water Activity for Kids)

 It doesn’t move all at once.
 It drifts.
-Color rising slowly— then slipping back down through the oil in soft, glowing drops.
+Color rising slowly, then slipping back down through the oil in soft, glowing drops.
 There’s no rush to it.
 No big reaction.
 Just a quiet kind of motion that keeps going… and keeps pulling them back in.
 This lava lamp activity turns a simple oil and water experiment into something kids can explore with their hands.
 The color floats.
 The movement shifts. 👉 If you want to explore more ways this concept works, see our oil and water experiments for kids guide.
 And everything stays contained—making it perfect for babies, toddlers, and kids who love to squish and watch.
 Add a glow effect, and it becomes even more captivating.
+Explore our glow-in-the-dark activities for kids collection for more glowing science experiments, blacklight sensory play, slime, glowing water, and neon sensory activities.
 This simple oil and water sensory bag creates a slow-moving lava lamp effect kids can explore again and again.
-In this post, I’ll show you how to make lava lamp sensory bags (with an optional glow effect) step-by-step, along with simple ways to get the best movement and color.
+In this post, I’ll show you h...

 Sidewalk Squirty Chalk (Colorful Fizzing Outdoor Activity for Kids)